 A disturbed site with local contamination

-Activities ceased at the old mine in the early 1980’s with some of the mine infrastructure and facilities still remaining including the open pit (which is currently flooded with some 1 million cubic metres of acid water), several derelict buildings and structures, and waste dumps containing some 10 million tonnes or more of both coarse and fine rock waste material.
+Activities ceased at the old mine in the early 1980’s with some of the mine infrastructure and facilities still remaining prior to Saloro commencing onsite, including the open pit (which was flooded with some 1 million cubic metres of acid water), several derelict buildings and structures, and waste dumps containing some 10 million tonnes or more of both coarse and fine rock waste material.

 The inert waste rock in the existing dumps is currently being exploited for the purposes of producing sands and gravels for building purposes by a local company not related to Saloro.

-Areas of the site reputedly suffer from soil and surface contamination from a variety of substances remaining from the previous mining activities, including the presence of some dangerous contaminants.
-Work at the site by specialist contractors on behalf of Saloro has confirmed the presence of this contamination including determining the exact locations, degree and nature of contamination in each case
+Areas of the site suffered from soil and surface contamination from a variety of substances remaining from the previous mining activities, including the presence of some dangerous contaminants.
+Work at the site by specialist contractors on behalf of Saloro is removing this contamination ahead of project commencement.

 Saloro entered into a farm-in JV on several existing Investigation Permits (IP’s) which included also the Saldeana IP which contained the historic Barruecopardo Tunsgten Mine.
 The Saldeana IP was then held by Sociedad de Investigación y Explotación Minera de Castilla y León, Sociedad Anónima (SIEMCALSA) who originally applied for the Investigation Permit in Aug 2001.
 SIEMCALSA is a private company registered in Valladolid in 1992.
 It is partially regional government-funded and controlled, and is involved in encouraging exploration and mine development in Castilla y León.